Hoyasumii/bee-movie/README.md

 What horrible thing has happened here?

-These faces, they never knew what
+These faces, they never knew what h